List of awards and nominations received by Katy Perry

-American singer Katy Perry has received various awards and nominations throughout her career.
-She is the recipient of five American Music Awards, 16 ASCAP Pop Music Awards, five Billboard Music Awards, four Guinness World Records, five MTV Video Music Awards, 14 People's Choice Awards, a Juno Award, a Brit Award, two Myx Music Awards, three NRJ Music Awards, and five Teen Choice Awards.
-She has also been nominated for two ARIA Music Awards, 13 Grammy Awards, two Q Awards, and five Radio Disney Music Awards.
+The American singer Katy Perry has received hundreds of awards and nominations throughout her career.
+Among other accolades, she is the recipient of five American Music Awards, 16 ASCAP Pop Music Awards, five Billboard Music Awards, 19 Guinness World Records, seven MTV Video Music Awards (including the Michael Jackson Video Vanguard Award), 14 People's Choice Awards, a Juno Award, a Brit Award, two Myx Music Awards, four NRJ Music Awards, two Shorty Awards, and 12 Webby Awards.
+Perry has also been nominated for a Swiss Music Award, two ARIA Music Awards, 11 MTV Italian Music Awards, 13 Grammy Awards, two Channel V Thailand Music Video Awards, two Q Awards, and two Danish Music Awards.

-Perry's second studio album One of the Boys was released in 2008 and received the 2009 NRJ Music Award for International Album of the Year.
-Two singles from the album—"I Kissed a Girl" and "Hot n Cold"—were nominated for the Grammy Award for Best Female Pop Vocal Performance in 2009 and 2010 respectively; the former's music video received five MTV Video Music Award nominations and the MTV Video Music Award Japan for Best Pop Video.
+Her second studio album One of the Boys was released in 2008 and received the 2009 NRJ Music Award for International Album of the Year.
+Two singles from the album—"I Kissed a Girl" and "Hot n Cold"—were nominated for the Grammy Award for Best Female Pop Vocal Performance in 2009 and 2010 respectively.
+The former's music video received five MTV Video Music Award nominations and the MTV Video Music Award Japan for Best Pop Video.
 She received several Best New Artist nominations, including one at the Los Premios MTV Latinoamérica 2008, and won the 2008 MTV Europe Music Award for Best New Act and also won the 2009 Brit Award for International Female Solo Artist.
-Her third album, Teenage Dream, became the first by a female artist to produce five number-one Billboard Hot 100 songs—"California Gurls", "Teenage Dream", "Firework", "E.T.", and "Last Friday Night (T.G.I.F.)".
-For the feat, she received a 2011 honorary American Music Award and an entry in the 2013 edition of Guinness World Record.
+Her third album, Teenage Dream, became the first by a female artist to produce five number-one US Billboard Hot 100 songs—"California Gurls", "Teenage Dream", "Firework", "E.T.", and "Last Friday Night (T.G.I.F.)".
+For the feat, she received a 2011 honorary American Music Award and an entry in the 2013 edition of Guinness World Records.
 The album was nominated for six Grammy Awards, including Album of the Year and Record of the Year for "Firework", and won the Juno Award for International Album of the Year.